razman82196/DeadHop/README.md

 ## AI Assistant (Local LLM via Ollama)

-Peach can stream replies from a local LLM using [Ollama](https://ollama.com/).
+DeadHop can stream replies from a local LLM using [Ollama](https://ollama.com/).
 The client talks to Ollama's HTTP API at `http://127.0.0.1:11434` using `app/ai/ollama.py`.

 ### Setup